.

 4. Measurable Results and Operational Benefits

-Operational benefits like reduced errors and compliance risks, integrated and customizable reports, and streamlined lab workflow were also achieved, enhancing overall efficiency and reducing manual intervention.
+Reduced errors and compliance risks, integrated and customizable reports, and streamlined lab workflow were also achieved, enhancing overall efficiency and reducing manual intervention.

-Essential Features and Their Impact
+Essential Features and Impact

 Case Management and Sample Tracking

-Digital Imaging and Integration
+Digital Pathology Imaging and Integration

 Reporting and Documentation